 Ridiculously Easy Vegan Quiche with Broccoli and Green Onions

 - 3 cups fresh broccoli florets + 2 tablespoons of water

 - ½ cup chopped spring onions - green + white parts

 - 1 block extra firm tofu - cut into big cubes

 - ¼ cup olive oil

 - 2 tablespoons light soy sauce

-- up to 1/2 cup almond milk - as needed
+- up to ½ cup soy or oat milk - as needed

 - Preheat the oven to 350F.

-- Put the broccoli and water into a microwave safe dish and cook for 3-4 minutes, until the florets are tender.
-You can also steam on the stove top, if you’re not trying to cook and chase a baby at the same time.
-Either way, drain off any excess water, and set that aside.
+- Put the broccoli and water into a microwave safe dish, and cook for 3-4 minutes, until the florets are tender.
+You can also steam on the stove top, if you don't like to use a microwave.
+Either way, drain off any excess water, then stir in the chopped green onion.

-- Combine the tofu, olive oil, soy sauce, thyme, and nooch in your blender.
-Puree until you have a thick but pourable batter.
-You might need to stop and stir a few times to keep things moving, and you can add almond milk 2 tablespoons at a time if things seem to be stuck.
-How much almond milk you add depends on your blender.
-My Vitamix didn’t need any extra liquid, but I used that full 1/2 cup (8 tablespoons) in my Magic Bullet.
+- Combine all of the filling ingredients except the soy milk in your blender.
+Puree until you have a thick batter.
+You might need to stop and stir a few times to keep things moving, and you can add the soy milk 2 tablespoons at a time if things seem to be stuck.
+How much soy milk you add depends on your blender.
+A high speed blender may not need any extra liquid, but a regular blender will probably use some or all of it.

-- Toss the spring onions and broccoli together, then dump them into the pie crust.
-Give the crust a shake, so the broccoli is nice and spread out, then pour the tofu mixture over the whole thing.
-Do the shake thing again, and gently tap the pie crust on the counter, so that the batter flattens out.
+- Pour the broccoli mixture into the pie crust.
+Give the crust a shake, so the veggies are nice and spread out, then pour the tofu mixture over the whole thing.
+Do the shake thing again, and tap the pie crust on the counter, so that the batter flattens out.

-- Bake for 35 minutes, let cool on the counter for 20 minutes, and serve.
+- Bake for 30 minutes, then let it cool on the counter for 20 minutes before serving.